Myriad-Dreamin/tinymist/docs/dev-guide.md

 - The document formatting feature powered by [typstfmt](https://github.com/astrale-sharp/typstfmt) or [typstyle](https://github.com/Enter-tainer/typstyle).
 - The document previewing feature powered by [`typst-preview`](../crates/typst-preview/).
 - The handwritten-stroke recognizer powered by [Detypify](https://detypify.quarticcat.com/).

+To get a full overview of the crates and structure of the project, you could take a look at [Overview of Service](https://myriad-dreamin.github.io/tinymist/overview.html).

 ## Installing Toolchain